How to register

 - Phone: Call 971-722-8888 and choose option 3.

 You are responsible for paying your account in full even if you do not receive a bill.

 Are you an Oregon resident age 62+?
 You qualify for a senior tuition discount.

 Registration opens at 7am the first day of registration for the term – see the academic calendar for Community Education registration dates.
 You can register up until the first day of class, unless otherwise noted in the class description.
 We recommend registering as soon as possible to reserve your spot and avoid missing important class updates.

 Missing a class

 Missing a class once in a while is okay.
-We know students who take our classes have busy schedules and vibrant lives.
-It is not necessary to contact your instructor if you plan to be absent from a non-credit class.
-You will not be automatically dropped from the course if you miss the first class.
-You will need to file a drop form (in person or via MyPCC) to avoid paying for the class (see refund/drop policy).
+We know student who take our classes have busy schedules and vibrant lives.
+It is not necessary to contact your instructor if you plan to be absent.
+You will not be automatically dropped from the class if you miss the first day.
+If you want to get a refund, you need to officially drop the class: see how to drop a Community Ed class.